mmahdi-farrokhy/ResumeBuilder/README.md

 You also should have [Postman](https://dl.pstmn.io/download/latest/win64) installed to send requests to the API.
 Import the prepared requests from this [path](https://github.com/mmahdi-farrokhy/ResumeBuilder/blob/main/Postman%20Request%20Collection.json) in Postman, fill the request body with your customized data, and send the requests.
+  * Inportant
     * You should have in mind to set new resume's id for all child entities manually, After creating it in the database.